schibsted/spid-tech-docs/resources/articles/endpoints.md

 ## Locales

-SPiD supports localized content for some endpoints.
+Schibsted account supports localized content for some endpoints.
 Whenever that is the case, the available locales are:

 - `nb_NO` - For Norwegian Bokmål